outaagunga/documentation/strategy-forex.md

 ### **Exit Conditions**

-Exit the trade using the following priority order:
+Exit the trade using the following priority order, where volatility contraction overrides price-location rules:
 *Long Trade*
 1. Close the trade if a candle closes below the Upper SD1 band
 2. Exit if the leading band (the one being walked) starts to curve back toward the middle band